CRIS Program Cohorts

 All other work is completed directly between the municipality and their assigned expert.

-The entire cohort is delivered virtually to maximize flexibility and minimize time away from day-to-day operations.
+The entire cohort program is delivered virtually to maximize flexibility and minimize time away from day-to-day operations.

 Don't fit into our current cohort offerings?